qiang-yi/GEOG476/lecture/lec12_3D_map.md

 ## 4.3 Create a choropleth map

 Next, we add the following codes which break the attribute values into classes and assign colors to the classes.
 We used similar codes in [lesson 9: choropleth map](lec9_choropleth_map.md).
-These codes need to be added above the `Censium.IonResource.fromAssetId` function.
+These codes need to be added above the `Cesium.IonResource.fromAssetId` function.

 ```JavaScript
 // determine the number of classes and their respective break values.